isaaceeeeee/sp_dash/README.md

 We then use ARIMA modelling to forecast the market price using the historical data and a set confidence level

-Autoregressive Integrated Moving Averages (ARIMA) rely solely on timeseries data to predict moving averages in pricing.
+!!
+Autoregressive Integrated Moving Averages (ARIMA) rely solely on timeseries data to predict moving averages in pricing !!

 We also compare the individual equity performance to the S&P fund overall to gauge performance